-1. Bring Cash – Many vendors accept credit cards at the market, but many (especially the Amish) don’t.
+Many vendors accept credit cards at the market, and many (especially the Amish vendors) don’t.
 Make sure you bring cash with you so you’re able to purchase whatever calls to you while shopping.

-6. Sign up for the Newsletter and Social Media – The Growers Market is on Facebook and Instagram and you can follow us on both of those social media sites.
-(See homepage for links!).
+The Growers Market is on Facebook and Instagram and you can follow us on both of those social media sites.
 You can also sign up for the market’s email newsletter which goes out once a month.
 We’ll let you know what produce you can expect to find at the market that month, what special events are coming up and some information about our wonderful vendors.